List of Spider Riders characters: Other characters

-Slate (called Grey in the Japanese version) was once an Arachnian knight who was a good friend and rival to Igneous.
-They were both known as the legendary "Fang and Claw" to everyone.
-However, he left the rank of knights a long time ago but came back and challenged Igneous to a duel to the end.
-Hunter did a little investigating and found out Grasshop took a pendant of value from Slate and said he would return it once Slate defeated Igneous.
+Slate (known as Grey in the Japanese version) was once an Arachnian knight who was a good friend and rival to Igneous, with them being known as the legendary "Fang and Claw".
+However, he left the rank of knights a long time ago, only to return and challenge Igneous to a duel.
+Through Hunter's investigation, he learns that Grasshop took a pendant of value from Slate and said that he would return it once Slate defeated Igneous.
 In exchange for defeating Igneous, Grasshop agreed not to destroy Slate's village.
-Hunter and Shadow were able to successfully drive away Grasshop's occupation force.
-Even though the Invectids were gone, the two knights still fought and they concluded that they were equally matched.
-A few episodes later, Slate had arrived to help Arachna against an Invectid invasion, but it had been already driven off.
-However, Prince Lumen left him in charge of Arachna castle while the Spider Riders helped the people of Nuuma.